Five Ways to Get the Most Out of Your Indoor Garden

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was LUCID.
+The answer to yesterday’s Wordle was GLEAM.

 A primer on Wordle basics